Alone in the Dark: The New Nightmare

-Alone in the Dark: The New Nightmare (alternatively and internally known as Alone in the Dark 4) is a survival horror video game and the fourth installment and first reboot of the video game series Alone in the Dark, developed by Darkworks and published by Infogrames Entertainment, SA.
-The game was released in 2001 on several platforms including Microsoft Windows, PlayStation, Dreamcast, and Game Boy Color.
+Alone in the Dark: The New Nightmare (alternatively and internally known as Alone in the Dark 4) is a survival horror video game and the fourth installment and first reboot of the video game series Alone in the Dark, developed by Darkworks and published by Infogrames.
+The game was released in 2001 on Windows, PlayStation, Dreamcast, and Game Boy Color.
 A PlayStation 2 version of the game was also released several months after and only in Europe.
-The prequel comic Alone in the Dark: Life is a Hideous Thing was published in France by Semic comics in 2001 and was released in English in September 2002.

 Plot

 Set on October 31, 2001.
 Edward Carnby's best friend and partner, Charles Fiske, has been found dead off the coast of Shadow Island, a mysterious island near the coast of Massachusetts.
 Carnby's investigation quickly leads him to Frederick Johnson, who informs him of Fiske's search for three ancient tablets with the ability to unlock an incredible and dangerous power.
 Johnson pleads with Carnby to take the place of Fiske and reopen the investigation in order to recover the tablets.
 Carnby accepts and makes it his mission to find Fiske's killer.
 Johnson introduces Edward to Aline Cedrac, an intelligent, young university professor.
 She joins Edward to recover the missing tablets and assist Professor Obed Morton, whom she believes to be her father.
 While flying over the coast of Shadow Island, Edward and Aline's plane comes under attack by an unknown creature.
 Edward and Aline both jump out of the plane and parachute to the ground, but are separated immediately.
 Edward lands in the dense forest just outside a manor, while Aline lands on the roof of it.
 The game's plot is a separate canon from the main of the series.